 WhatsApp is a cross-platform, almost free messaging app that allows you to call or send a text message by using the internet.
 Boasting of over 1 billion downloads from the Google Play store, and over 800 million active users, it is not hard to see why WhatsApp is considered to be the most popular messaging platform in the world.
-Unfortunately, the popularity of this ad-free, encrypted chat app has caused bans in some countries, and potential bans in others.
-However, by using a VPN, you can bypass the blocks and use WhatsApp from anywhere..
+Unfortunately, the popularity of this ad-free, encrypted chat app has caused bans in some countries.
+However, by using a VPN, you can bypass the blocks and use WhatsApp from anywhere.

 As we mentioned, this app is banned in some countries.
 Most would not expect that sort of behavior from western countries, but surprisingly enough, one of the countries debating a ban is the UK.
 That is because of the UK’s Snoopers Charter.
 The Snoopers Charter states that companies need to make their apps less secure, or hand over the decryption keys.
 Despite the impending ban, be aware that WhatsApp does not require a warrant before handing over content sent and received by customers.
 In other words, they meet the criteria for being less secure.